 Photo 1: OfficeRunner/DW Pro settings for a lifter or no remote answering.

 Photo 2: OfficeRunner/DW Pro settings for a hookswitch cable.

 For basic settings for the SDW 5016 headset in EPOS Connect see article Standard EPOS Connect settings for SDW 5016

 First, make sure your OfficeRunner is plugged into the computer.
 It will need to stay plugged into the computer so that EPOS Connect can maintain the settings you’re about to set up.
 If you cannot leave it plugged into the computer, then you’ll want to STOP and use the physical dipswitches on the back of the headset base.

-If your Customer is down to leave the headset plugged in forever and EPOS Connect running, then proceed to the insturctions below...
+If you are down to leave the headset plugged in forever and EPOS Connect running, then proceed to the insturctions below...

 - Open up EPOS Connect.
-You should see a picture of your headset on the Home page.
-(See Photo 1)
+You should see a picture of your headset on the Home page

 - Adjust your settings as-needed using the instructions below